jpgmv1998/reproducible_paper_template/_template_README.md

 - The program `programs/00_setup.do` will populate the `programs/ado` directory with updated ado packages, but for purposes of exact reproduction, this is not needed.
 The file `programs/00_setup.log` identifies the versions as they were last updated.
 - The program `programs/config.do` contains parameters used by all programs, including a random seed.
 Note that the random seed is set once for each of the two sequences (in `02_analysis` and `03_appendix`).
 If running in any order other than the one outlined below, your results may differ.

 ### (Optional, but recommended) License for Code

 > INSTRUCTIONS: Most journal repositories provide for a default license, but do not impose a specific license.
 Authors should actively select a license.
 This should be provided in a LICENSE.txt file, separately from the README, possibly combined with the license for any data provided.
 Some code may be subject to inherited license requirements, i.e., the original code author may allow for redistribution only if the code is licensed under specific rules - authors should check with their sources.
 For instance, some code authors require that their article describing the econometrics of the package be cited.
 Licensing can be complex.
 Some non-legal guidance may be found [here](https://social-science-data-editors.github.io/guidance/Licensing_guidance.html).

-The code is licensed under a MIT/BSD/GPL/Creative Commons license.
+The code is licensed under a Modified BSD License.
 See [LICENSE.txt](LICENSE.txt) for details.

 Instructions to Replicators
 ---------------------------